-The third type of positional-faithfulness effect that we investigate is proper-noun faithfulness.
-Although phonological differences between proper and common nouns are even less thoroughly studied than those between nouns and verbs, there is typological evidence that proper nouns can have different phonological patterns from common nouns, as demonstrated by Sezer (1981) for Turkish and Sugawara (2012) for Japanese.
-Crucially, there is even evidence from segmental deletion patterns in Canadian French (Walker 1984: 96) and from a syncope process in Jordanian Arabic (Jaber 2011) that proper nouns can show stronger faithfulness effects than common nouns.
-These facts motivate proper noun as a category for which positional faithfulness constraints are relevant.
+3.3.
+Positional privilege for proper nouns.
+Although phonological differences between proper and common nouns are even less thoroughly studied than those between nouns and verbs, there is typological evidence that proper nouns can have DIFFERENT phonological patterns from common nouns, as demonstrated by Sezer (1981) for Turkish and by Sugawara (2012) for Japanese.
+Crucially, there is even evidence from segmental deletion patterns in Canadian French (Walker 1984:96) and from a syncope process in Jordanian Arabic (Jaber 2011) that proper nouns can show STRONGER faithfulness effects than common nouns.
+These facts motivate proper noun as a category for which constraints enforcing positional privilege are potentially relevant.

-As discussed in Sections 3.1 and 3.2, previous research provides evidence that neither heads nor nouns show special faithfulness effects in the non-blend phonology of English.
+As discussed in Sections 3.1 and 3.2, previous research provides evidence that neither heads nor nouns show effects of phonological privilege in the non-blend phonology of English.
 However, there has been much less discussion comparing the phonology of proper and common nouns in English.
-It is therefore necessary to make the case that proper-noun faithfulness effects are emergent in English blends; i.e., that English non-blend phonology does not immunize the class of proper nouns against contrast-neutralizing processes which affect common nouns.
+It is therefore necessary to make the case that effects of proper-noun privilege are emergent in English blends; that is, that English non-blend phonology does not immunize the class of proper nouns against contrast-neutralizing processes that affect common nouns.

-Evidence for this claim comes from pairs of proper and common nouns which are related by zero conversion, e.g., the proper noun Heather (derived from the common noun heather) or the common noun rugby (derived from the proper noun Rugby).
-Proper-noun faithfulness could in principle lead to phonological differences with these pairs.
+Evidence for this claim comes from pairs of proper and common nouns which are related by zero conversion, such as the proper noun Heather (derived from the common noun heather) or the common noun rugby (derived from the proper noun Rugby).
+Proper-noun privilege could in principle lead to phonological differences with pairs like these.
 For example, in Jordanian Arabic (Jaber 2011), underlying short high vowels are banned from non-final unstressed open syllables in verbs, adjectives, and common nouns (with potential violations repaired by obligatory deletion), but surface faithfully in proper nouns.
-The result is that proper-noun/common-noun pairs may differ in phonology, as shown in (1):
+The result is that proper-noun/common-noun pairs may differ in phonology, as shown in 1.